-It’s not hard to find an employee who can eventually advance into a management role.
-You can train virtually anyone who’s intelligent enough to tackle budgets, hire when open positions become available, and land new clients.
-However, the difference between a manager and a leader is a drastic one — and it’s essential to recognize this distinction.
+It’s not hard to find an employee who will eventually advance into a management role.
+It’s easy to train someone how to tackle budgets, hire when open positions become available, and land new clients.
+However, there is a drastic difference between a manager and a leader, and it’s essential to recognize the distinction.

-Assessing for leadership potential as you hire is hugely important.
-You don’t just want someone who can complete spreadsheets and fill out paperwork; you need someone who can execute your business’s overarching vision and bring the brand firmly into the future.
+You don’t just want someone who can complete spreadsheets and fill out paperwork.
+Instead, you need someone with true leadership potential to execute your business’s overarching vision and bring the brand firmly into the future.

-As you’re hiring, here are some components to focus on to be sure you’re properly assessing a candidate’s’ leadership potential.
+As you’re hiring, focus on these components to ensure you’re assessing a candidate’s leadership potential correctly:

-During the interview, considering asking the candidate how they plan to earn the respect of the team.
-Do they intend on standing up at the front of the room and spouting orders or will they create an open dialogue where everyone can contribute ideas?
+During the interview, consider asking the candidate how they plan to earn the respect of the team.
+Do they intend on standing up at the front of the room and spouting orders?
+Or will they create an open dialogue where everyone can contribute ideas?

 Their energy levels

-An effective leader is an energetic person, and this enthusiasm is contagious.
+Often, the most influential leaders possess contagious energy and enthusiasm.
 If they come in each day revived and ready to work, this positivity spreads to the rest of the office.
-However, if this person shows up with stress levels raging, ready to lash out at the first person they see, they’ll contribute to create a hostile work environment.
+However, if this person shows up with stress levels raging, ready to lash out at the first person they see, they’ll contribute to a hostile work environment.

-It’s too easy for a job seeker to tell you that they’re always positive and excited to show up to the office.
-Instead of taking this response at face value, ask them a question that lets them prove this to you.
+It’s too easy for job seekers to tell you that they’re always positive and excited to show up to the office.
+Instead of taking this response at face value, ask them questions that let them prove this leadership potential to you.
 Inquire about the most exciting thing they’ve done over the past year.
 This could include a trip they’ve taken, a new hobby or skill they’ve learned, or a pet project they’ve finally devoted their attention toward.
-Hearing them talk about this will give you good insight about what their passion and energy levels are really like.
+Hearing them talk about this will give you a good insight into their genuine passion and energy levels.

 Great leaders aren’t afraid to ask for help.
 They have no shame in admitting when they don’t know something.
-Rather than blindly trying to make decisions when they lack information, they want to go to the proper sources so they can gather all of the data they need to make an informed choice.
-To find out if this individual has this ability, ask the following question: “How would you proceed if you find yourself in a situation where you simply don’t know what to do?”
+Rather than blindly trying to make decisions when they lack information, they want to go to the proper sources to gather data for an informed choice.
+To find out if a candidate has this ability, ask the following question: “How would you proceed if you find yourself in a situation where you simply don’t know what to do?”

-If they tell you they’d make it up or just pretend and hope for the best, you know they might not be the ideal candidate for a leadership role within your business.
-However, if they explain that they would admit their area of weakness and consult with those who have the necessary expertise, they have some of the traits of a strong leader.
+If they tell you they’d make it up or just pretend and hope for the best, you know they might not possess the leadership potential and be the ideal candidate for a role within your business.
+However, if they explain that they would admit their area of weakness and consult with those who have the necessary expertise, they have the traits of a strong leader.

-The right leader believes in the importance of continuing to learn and develop, no matter how established they are in their career.
-Therefore, hearing them speak about continuing education, attending conferences, and obtaining further certifications is important.
+The right leader believes in the importance of learning and developing, no matter how established they are in their career.
+Therefore, hearing them speak about continuing education, attending conferences, and obtaining further certifications is essential.

 No matter what industry you’re in, change is inevitable.
-If you’re running your business today like you did 10 or 20 years ago, you’ll eventually find that the company starts to plateau.
+If a leader runs their business the same way they did decades ago, the company will plateau.
 When you’re hiring for management roles, you want to ensure that the people you’re putting in these positions are willing to pivot when necessary.

-Because of the way change permeates through all industries, it’s essential to touch on how this person tackles an evolving business.
+Because of how change permeates through all industries, it’s essential to touch on how this person tackles an evolving business.
 How do they continue to grow as a professional?
-What do they do to ensure that they’re staying on top of new trends, technology, and players in the industry so they’re never left behind?
+What do they do to ensure that they’re staying on top of new trends, technology, and industry players so they’re never left behind?

 True leaders don’t just accept the role for the perks and the job title; they’re mission-driven and see a greater purpose beyond just a salary boost, extra vacation days, and a company car.
-Before you put someone in a management role, you want to find out what drives them.
-This will become very important, especially during particularly stressful times when they may need to come in on the weekends or work long hours.
+Before you put someone in a management role, you need to find out what drives them.
+This is especially important during particularly stressful times when they may need to come in on the weekends or work long hours.

 Ask the candidate what’s appealing to them about this position.
-If they’re rattling off reasons like they want to make a difference, they love inspiring others, they’ve had a lot of great mentors in their life and they’d like to return the favor, and other valid responses, you probably have a strong leader on your hands.
+If they passionately reference reasons like wanting to make a difference, loving to inspire others, knowing the significance of having a great mentor, they’re already showcasing their leadership potential.
 If the response is more wishy-washy and points to self-centered reasoning, you may want to question whether this individual is an ideal fit for the position.

-Many people understand that, in order to lead effectively, your staff has to support your ideas and vision.
-However, some people — particularly those newer to a leadership role get caught up in the balance between earning their team’s respect and trying to befriend their employees.
-Yes, your staff needs to back you, but this doesn’t mean you need to be slamming two-for-one margaritas together at Happy Hour every Thursday.
+Many people understand staff has to support ideas and vision to lead effectively.
+However, some people — particularly those newer to a leadership role — get caught up in the balance between earning their team’s respect and trying to befriend their employees.

-When you’re involved in running a business, you have to get good at learning how to let your employees shine.
-If you’re trying to put a highly creative, imaginative person in a very cut and dry role, you may end up frustrated when they spend too much time daydreaming and forget to fill out an Excel spreadsheet you need by 5 p.m.
+When you’re involved in running a business, you have to learn how to let your employees shine.
+If you’re trying to put a highly creative, imaginative person in a very cut and dry role, you may end up frustrated when they spend too much time daydreaming and forget to fill out a spreadsheet you need by 5 p.m.

-On the flip side, if you’re asking for a few killer ideas for Q3 from a person who loves functionality and numbers, don’t be shocked when you get several lackluster thoughts about Customer Appreciation Day and nothing worth presenting to the rest of the team.
+On the flip side, if a leader asks for a few killer ideas for Q3 from a person who loves functionality and numbers, it’s no surprise that they’ll get several lackluster thoughts about Customer Appreciation Day and nothing worth presenting to the rest of the team.

-They say you shouldn’t try to jam a square peg into a round hole, and this is true when it comes to guiding a team.
-Each employee within the organization will have strengths and weaknesses, as well as passions and things they just can’t stand to do.
-A good leader knows how to recognize a team member’s strengths and utilize them effectively within the office.
+They say you shouldn’t try to jam a square peg into a round hole, which is true for guiding a team.
+Each employee within the organization will have strengths, weaknesses, passions, and things they just can’t stand to do.
+A candidate with strong leadership potential will know how to recognize a team member’s strengths and utilize them effectively within the office.

 Their ability to assess risks effectively

 A skilled leader knows how to calculate risk.
 If they never try something new, it’s tough for the business to grow.
-At the same time, if they’re constantly putting the company on the line just because the gamble might one day pay off, the entire brand suffers.
+Simultaneously, if they’re constantly putting the company on the line just because the gamble might one day pay off, the entire brand suffers.

-To find out whether this individual has an appropriate level of risk-taking in them, ask about the biggest risk they’ve takens.
-Try to get a sense of what their thought process was like as they decided whether to take this chance, and what they did to reduce the likelihood of failure.
+To determine whether this individual has an appropriate level of risk-taking in them, ask about the biggest risk they’ve taken or considered taking.
+Try to get a sense of what their thought process was like as they decided whether to take this chance and what they did to reduce the likelihood of failure.

 Those who shoot first and ask questions later are a poor choice for a leadership role, as they can take the company down a dangerous path with their poorly planned decisions.
 However, those who carefully weigh the pros and cons can help the brand grow in a big way.